cripertrol/prior-project/README.md

 # 🍦 Bonrecreme

-A modern **full-stack** restaurant management application for ordering, kitchen tracking, billing, and reporting—powered by microservices and real-time messaging.
+A modern **full-stack** restaurant management application for ordering, kitchen tracking, billing, and reporting—powered.

 ---